Search continues for missing after Colombia tourist boat accident

 It is a long holiday weekend in the Andean country and the reservoir is a well-known destination for families.

-Officials were interviewing the captain and investigating allegations by some passengers that they did not have life-jackets, Vice Transport Minister Alejandro Maya told journalists at the scene.
+Officials were interviewing the captain and investigating allegations by some passengers that they did not have life-jackets, Vice Transport Minister Alejandro Maya told journalists at the scene earlier on Monday.

 President Juan Manuel Santos visited rescue crews at the reservoir, about an hour's drive from the city of Medellin, on Sunday night.

-(Reporting by Fredy Builes in Guatape and Julia Symmes Cobb in Bogota)
+Reporting by Fredy Builes in Guatape and Julia Symmes Cobb and Luis Jaime Acosta in Bogota; Editing by Diane Craft and Bill Trott